openprov/interop-test-harness/docs/Jenkins.md

 * Click #NNNN build number
 * Build #NNNN page appears
 * Click Console Output

-The Execute shell steps can, alternatively, be done within a single Execute shell entry.

 If you are only interested in running interoperability tests for a specific omponent then use the relevant line from: